This page addresses some of the questions about orders and opinion announcements that we have commonly received during our live blogs.

 Question: How does the court decide the order in which opinions will be released on a given day?

 Answer: The opinions are posted by author in order of reverse seniority.
-This means that if Justice Brett Kavanaugh has any opinions, his are released first, followed by Justice Neil Gorsuch, Justice Elena Kagan, and so on through the chief justice, who is always the most senior justice.
+This means that if Justice Amy Coney Barrett has any opinions, hers are released first, followed by Justice Brett Kavanaugh, Justice Neil Gorsuch, and so on through the chief justice, who is always the most senior justice.
 However, there can be exceptions to this general reverse-seniority rule, generally when the justices are announcing decisions in two or more cases involving similar issues and it makes more sense to announce one first, even if it means disrupting the normal order for announcements.

 Question: What is the significance of “R” numbers?